foj0/Gainalyzer/plan.md

     - change email/password/pfp
     - export data
     - clear data

-* Updated Home page Idea:
-    - Gainalyzer logo at the top, either at top left or center.
-Make logo link to home
-    - Profile icon on top left to go to profile settings or sign out.
-        * maybe give a dropdown option to go to profile or signout.
-    - Big "Add Log" button that opens modal to log stuff or if already logged change to say "Edit Log"
-    - Once today's log is added update a daily snapshot section to show today's logs.
-Otherwise show the most recent logs if any exist.
-    - If goals not set, have the section have a button to set them, otherwise show goal progress bars

 * Maybe before login page, have a home page that tells users what the app is meant for kind of like getcracked.io